 Statsig provides two unit identifiers by default: User ID and Stable ID.
 Select a unit identifier from the drop down to view all events that include the selected unit identifier.
 See the guide to create custom ID type to create additional unit identifiers for your project.

 Statsig bills you for the two types of raw events outlined above.
+We only bill for production environment events, because analytics are only run on production environment events.

 An Exposure Event is recorded for billing when you check a user for assignment in a Feature Gate or Experiment, or check for a value using a Dynamic Config.